35 Unusual Facts About Maine Coon Cats

 Did you know that the Maine Coon is the state cat of Maine?

-These iconic kitties cemented themselves in the local community and have helped put Maine on the map for people the world over.
+These iconic kitties cemented themselves in the local community and helped put Maine on the map worldwide.

 2. A Maine Coon Cat Has Been Cloned!

-She had a 17-year-old Maine Coon called Nicky who she loved ever so dearly.
+Julie from Texas owned a 17-year-old Maine Coon called Nicky who she loved ever so dearly.
 Unfortunately, Nicky passed away.
-But not before she managed to make a genetic clone of Nicky.
+But not before Julie managed to make a genetic clone of Nicky!

 The clone was named Little Nicky and cost $50,000 to create.
 Little Nicky is the first commercially cloned cat (source 1).